Click here to sign up for my free Rick’s Tech Tips Newsletter!

 Question from Carol: I have a blog and my web host recently installed a free Let’s Encrypt security certificate on it for me.

-I can now access the blog with https: in the URL instead of http: but when I view a page in Chrome it doesn’t display the little padlock that indicates that the site is secure.
+When I try to access the blog with https: in the URL instead of http: Chrome displays a warning that the site is insecure.

 I sent my web host a message a couple of days ago and another one last night asking what the problem could be but so far I haven’t heard back from them.

-Do you have any idea what could be causing Chrome to not display the padlock and give me this message instead?
+Do you have any idea what could be causing Chrome to flag my blog as being insecure?

 In most cases, the problem resource is being called from a URL that begins with http: instead of https:.